Syknapse/Contribute-To-This-Project/README.md

 | <ul><li>Link: Insert the link `href="here"` replacing the `#`</li><li>Title: Write a brief description `title="here"`</li><li>Name: Write the resource's name in the text field `>here</a>`</li></ul> |

 + Make sure you have **saved all your changes**
 + Great, you have finished editing your code!
-The next steps will send your changes to GitHub and then submit them to them to be merged with the main project.
+The next steps will send your changes to GitHub and then submit them to be merged with the main project.

 ---

 ### Step 7: Commit your changes

-+ Go back to the GiyHub desktop app
++ Go back to the GitHub desktop app.
-+ Your changes will have been added automatically to the staging area
++ Your changes will have been added automatically to the staging area.
-+ This means that Git has recorded all the **saved** changes
++ This means that Git has recorded all the **saved** changes.
 + You can see this reflected in the app.
-Everything you have added to the file will be in green, and deletions will show as red
+Everything you have added to the file will be in green, and deletions will show as red.

 | <ul><li>The next step is called _Commit_</li><li>This roughly means "confirm the changes"</li></ul> | ![Commit changes](readme-only/commit.PNG "The changes you've added should appear in green on the right side of GitHub desktop app.
 The commit button is on the buttom left") |
 |:---|---:|